hashicorp/pandora/docs/data-workarounds.md

 The normal route that most overrides go is finding the resource, then the model, then the field.

-We'll start with the finding the resource:
+We'll start with finding the resource:

 ```
 // At the time this function is called, we know we have the information about the specific service and api version that we want to override.